spiffe/spiffe.io/content/spire/try/getting-started-k8s.md

     /opt/spire/bin/spire-agent api fetch -socketPath /run/spire/sockets/agent.sock
     ```

-If the agent is not running, you’ll see an error message such as "no such file or directory" or "connection refused".
+   If the agent is not running, you’ll see an error message such as “no such file or directory" or “connection refused”.

    If the agent is running, you’ll see a list of SVIDs.

+5. Exit from `/bin/sh` on the client container:

+    ```bash
+    $ exit
+    ```

 # Tear Down All Components {#section-7}